OsmosysSoftware/dev-standards/coding-standards/git.md

 - Test suite
 - Documentation

+Adding task links to PRs improves communication, provides context, and ensures that reviewers understand the purpose and requirements of the changes.

-### Description and Related Changes
+### PR Description

-Provide a detailed description in the PR.
-Use the body to explain what is it, why is it needed and how is it done etc.
+Provide a detailed description in the PR:

 - What is the change
 - Why is it needed
 - How did we achieve this change
+- Provide screenshots
-- Provide screenshots and testcases where necessary.
+- Add testcases where necessary

-Adding task links to PRs improves communication, provides context, and ensures that reviewers understand the purpose and requirements of the changes.
+- Add reference links as required

 ## 7. Code Reviews and Merge Process